Treaty establishing a Constitution for Europe: Treaty revisions

 Traditionally amendments to the EU treaties were considered in inter-governmental conferences in which the European Council would meet in long private sessions in order to reach unanimous agreement on the proposed changes.
 The Convention which wrote the draft constitutional treaty was quite different in this regard.
 It met in public and was composed of a mix of national and European politicians.
-The Constitution proposed that amendments to the Constitution would be drafted by a convention unless both the Council of Minister and the European Parliament agreed otherwise.
+The Constitution proposed that future amendments to the Constitution would also be drafted by a convention unless both the Council of Minister and the European Parliament agreed otherwise.

 A simplified revision was created for changes which might be proposed to be made to Title III of Part III of the TCE on the internal policies and action of the Union.
 Changes to this Title could be made by a decision of the European Council subject to it being ratified by all member states.

 The Constitution also proposed a general 'passerelle clause' (Article IV-444) with which the European Council could agree to: